Tuesday, June 30, 2026

 Day two starts where day one ended: at a Rivian charger in Las Vegas.
 The overnight session at the Adventure Network site had stopped at the 85% limit, which is plenty for around town but short for a desert crossing, so the first move of the morning was back to the pedestal.
 Raise the limit, restart the charge, and let it climb toward 96% while the sun comes up over the lot.
 That restart is why the morning reads as two sessions.

 Trip A ticked up to 6,796.4, just 9.5 miles over last night’s arrival, all of it the short hop between the charger and the hotel.
 The truck is still empty, still running the 2 mi/kWh desert number it set yesterday.
 From here it is north on I-15: across the corner of Arizona, over the Virgin River Gorge, and into Utah, where a 2025 Ducati is waiting.
-The rest of the day’s miles log as the dashboards come in.

 Common questions about Day 02